 Third Quarter Highlights

-- Net interest-bearing debt was NOK 1 815 million per end of the quarter, an increase of NOK 142 million in the quarter
+- Net interest-bearing debt was NOK 1 452 million per end of the quarter

 Akastor CEO Karl Erik Kjelstad comments:

-MHWirth reported revenues of NOK 757 million in the quarter.
-EBITDA for the quarter was NOK 49 million, representing an EBITDA margin of 6.5 percent.
+The company reported revenues of USD 160 million in the quarter, with adjusted EBITDA of USD 28 million, corresponding to an EBITDA margin of approximately 18 percent.

-AKOFS reported revenues of NOK 333 million and EBITDA of NOK 98 million in the quarter.
+AKOFS Offshore reported revenues of USD 37 million and EBITDA of USD 12 million in the quarter.

 Other industrial holdings

-AGR delivered yet another solid quarter, driven by the Norwegian consultancy business.
-Cool Sorption delivered revenues in line with last quarter.
-Total revenue and EBITDA for the two companies were NOK 200 million and NOK 10 million, respectively.
+AGR delivered yet another solid quarter with NOK 184 million in revenues and EBITDA of NOK 14 million.
+The activity continues to be driven by the Norwegian consultancy business.
+Cool Sorption delivered revenues of NOK 23 million, in line with last year, and EBITDA of NOK 2 million.

-Contributions from financial investments were negative NOK 20 million in the quarter.
-NES Fircroft contributed positively with NOK 24 million.
-The preferred equity in Odfjell Drilling contributed with NOK 1 million, negatively affected by non-cash negative valuation changes of NOK 24 million related to the warrant structure in the period.
-The joint venture, AKOFS Offshore, contributed negatively with NOK 46 million.
+Contributions from financial investments were negative NOK 13 million in the quarter.
+NES Fircroft contributed positively with NOK 28 million.
+The preferred equity in Odfjell Drilling contributed with NOK 27 million.
+The joint venture AKOFS Offshore contributed negatively with NOK 65 million, whilst HMH contributed negatively with NOK 2 million.
+Share of net loss from HMH in the quarter included positive true-up effects from previous periods of approximately USD 3 million.

 Chief Financial Officer